Cathy Wilson

-My therapeutic approach is grounded in existential and relational psychotherapy, and I draw on a range of therapeutic modalities to meet each client’s unique needs.
-I believe in working collaboratively and at your pace, creating a space where you can reflect, feel heard, and begin to make sense of your experience.
+As an Integrative Psychotherapist & Counsellor, my approach is rooted in existential and relational psychotherapy.
+I draw on a range of therapeutic modalities to respond to each person’s unique needs, and I believe in working collaboratively, at your pace, to help you reflect, feel heard, and begin to make sense of your experience.
+The goal is to support you in becoming an active agent of change in your own life.

 My